madebits/madebits.github.io/blog/2019/2019-03-25-MongoDb-with-SSL.md

 Connection = factory.CreateConnection();
 ```

-I have extended the RabbitMQ URL format to contain `ssl=true`, to mimin MongoDB one, and I am using this [helper class](https://stackoverflow.com/questions/2884551/get-individual-query-parameters-from-uri) to parse URL parameters:
+I have extended RabbitMQ URL format to contain `ssl=true`, to mimic the MongoDB one, and I am using this [helper class](https://stackoverflow.com/questions/2884551/get-individual-query-parameters-from-uri) to parse URL parameters:

 ```
 public static class UriExtensions